Offirmo/offirmo-monorepo/stack--current/0-CONTRIBUTING/01-intro.md

 I don't plan to sell/incorporate anything, enough stress in my life already, thank you!

-This code is multi-licensed with extremely permissive terms.
+Most of this code is multi-licensed with extremely permissive terms.
 Pick what you want!
+No need to even credit! (check closest license)